jsalhi/584-GOAT/README.txt

 -Write ~5 files of example query workloads from a unique user
     Eg. User1 ran these 10 queries in this order, User2 ran these 7 in this order, etc
--Write testing workload that we will evaluate performance on
+-Write testing workload that we will evaluate performance

-Future work:
--Find cleaner way to see if RDD is persisting in memory?

 File Locations: